amoffat/sh/README.md

 # Usage

-The easiest way (and least magical way) to get up and running is to import pbs directly or import your program from pbs:
+The easiest way to get up and running is to import pbs directly or import your program from pbs:

 ```python